ruthtxh/exclamation-mark/README.md

 ## Usage
 ### Pre-requisites
-Create a workflow .yml file in your repository's .github/workflows directory.
+1. Create a `workflow.yml` file in your repository's .github/workflows directory.
 An example workflow is available below.
-For more information, see the GitHub Help Documentation for Creating a workflow file.
+For more information, see the [GitHub Help Documentation for Creating a workflow file](https://docs.github.com/en/actions/quickstart).

+2. [Configure your workflow permission](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-github-actions-settings-for-a-repository#configuring-the-default-github_token-permissions) to read and write.

 ### Inputs
 | Name     | Description                                                                                       | Required | Value                                       |